Dorset Mind Your Head Counselling Services

-It is not unusual to be struggling with how you feel.
-You might be having problems at home, with friends or at school and these things might be making you feel anxious, depressed, angry or afraid.
-You might feel the need to talk to someone but find it embarrassing or difficult to talk to people you know.
+It is not unusual to struggle with how you feel.
+You might have problems at home, with friends or at school.
+These things can make you feel anxious, depressed, angry or afraid.
+Perhaps you want to talk to someone but find it embarrassing or difficult to talk to people you know.
 You might worry about being judged, or becoming the subject of gossip.

 These are completely normal feelings and nothing to feel guilty or ashamed of.
-Counselling is a confidential service that can help you talk things through and support you without making you feel judged.
+Counselling is a confidential and neutral service that can help you talk things through.
+Counsellors will support you without making you feel judged.
 This can really make a positive difference to your life and the way you feel about it.

 A counsellor is a trained professional who’s primary concern is to support your emotional wellbeing.
-It is the most common form of talking therapy and you may find you have/had a counsellor based in your school or college.
-A counsellor will help you explore any problems you may be experiencing, and help you find a way through them.
-They will not be advising you, or telling you what to do, rather they will be listening and facilitating your own personal growth and exploration.
-This can be really helpful when faced with issues such depression, anxiety, bereavement, bullying, anger, relationships, low self-esteem, eating disorders and self-harm.
-A counsellor will help you find strategies for coping and guide you at your own pace to a greater sense of wellbeing.
+They will help you explore any problems you may be experiencing, and help you find a way through them.
+They will not advise you, or tell you what to do; rather they will listen and facilitate your own personal growth and exploration.
+This can be really helpful when faced with issues such as depression, anxiety, bereavement, bullying.
+They can also help with anger, relationships, low self-esteem, eating disorders and self-harm.
+A counsellor will help you find coping strategies and guide you at your own pace to greater wellbeing.

 Counselling can help no matter what’s on your mind.
-Hear from Jack in the video below about how counselling from Relate (a charity providing relationship support throughout the United Kingdom) helped him deal with his parent’s separation.
+Watch Jack in the video below.
+He tells us how counselling from Relate (a charity providing relationship support nationwide) helped him deal with his parent’s separation.

 Relate also offer a free LIVE CHAT with a counsellor if you need immediate support

 The Mix is another charity that offers free counselling and advice to anyone under the age of 25.